Savinho can step up for Man City and Liverpool may regret selling Fabio Carvalho to Brentford - The Radar

 The 22-year-old featured mostly as a centre-back for previous club Bologna, and for Italy at the Euros, but he is also comfortable at left-back, meaning his arrival raised questions over the future of Oleksandr Zinchenko, who lost his place in the side last season.

-It was Zinchenko, though, who started Arsenal's final two games of pre-season, against Bayer Leverkusen and Lyon at the Emirates Stadium, with Calafiori only appearing as a substitute, and his performances were a reminder of his qualities as he tucked into midfield, threaded passes and generally looked reinvigorated.
+It was Zinchenko, though, who started Arsenal's final two games of pre-season, against Bayer Leverkusen and Lyon at the Emirates Stadium, with Calafiori only appearing as a substitute.
+His performances were a reminder of his qualities as he threaded passes through midfield and generally looked reinvigorated.

-It is unlikely the 27-year-old will start every game in the upcoming campaign.
+It appears unlikely the 27-year-old will start regularly in the upcoming campaign.
 There is competition from Takehiro Tomiyasu, Jurrien Timber and even Jakub Kiwior as well as Calafiori.
 But then that was never his role at Manchester City, and he was still important.

 His defensive lapses became a source of frustration to Arsenal fans last season.
 But, as at City, there will always be games which call for his ball-playing ability in the left-back role.
-This four-time Premier League title winner can still play his part.
+This four-time Premier League title winner can still play a significant part.

 A big fee brings big expectations for Dominic Solanke but Tottenham's new signing is Radar-approved following an excellent spell at Bournemouth.
 He brings outstanding qualities on and off the ball and will be out to impress on his debut against newly-promoted Leicester on Monday Night Football.